 3. Knows when to let go

-If you’ve had trouble spinning singles fine enough for a true sock-weight 3-ply or chain-ply yarn, try again with some Targhee top.
+If you’ve had trouble spinning singles fine enough for a true sock-weight three-ply or chain-ply yarn, try again with some Targhee top.
 Its origin crossbreeds of Rambouillet, Corriedale, and Lincoln help to make this fiber an excellent choice for so many end projects.
-Though this wool seems dense even in fiber form, it will spin as thin as you want to go.
+The superwash wool I used seems dense even in fiber form, and it will spin as thin as I want to go.

 So what went wrong with my socks?

 Simple.
 They don’t fit!
 They are too small for me, but hopefully my own error can help you avoid your own.
-I prefer to knit a 10 percent negative ease into the fit of my size 11 clodhoppers (so basically I knit to a true women’s size 10 sock), yet what I didn’t factor in here was precisely what makes Targhee so special in its completed form: its dense cloth.
+I prefer to knit a 10-percent negative ease into the fit of my size 11 clodhoppers (so basically I knit to a true women’s size 10 sock), yet what I didn’t factor in here was precisely what made my handspun superwash Targhee so special in its completed form: its dense cloth.
 Elasticity, or memory, is not the same thing as stretch or give.

 And yes, perhaps I actually do enjoy knitting socks, but only within certain parameters: when knit with handspun yarn and plain “vanilla” knitting (no fancy stitchwork).
 I also like it when said socks fit me, but that’s normally not an issue.